About Your Surgery

 - A temperature of 101° F (38.3° C) or higher

-To prevent infection, do not let anyone touch your incision(s).
+To prevent infection, don’t let anyone touch your incision(s).
 Clean your hands with soap and water or an alcohol-based hand sanitizer before you touch your incision(s).

 When can I shower?